 Technology has provided us with a lot of more efficient ways to collaborate with peers and clients.
-Screen-sharing is a game-changer for working with designers remotely, and Skype means you can have a face-to-face meeting with anyone in the world.
-There’s one technology, though, that gets in the way of great copywriting.
-Here’s why I won’t use Google Docs when I write…
+Screen-sharing is a game-changer for working with designers remotely and Zoom (and other video conferencing tools) mean you can have a face-to-face meeting with anyone in the world.
+There’s one technology, though, that gets in the way of great copywriting: using Google Documents for your copy doc.

 Any technology you can find that makes it easier to work with your clients is a good thing.
 But I’m going to challenge the assumption that Google Docs makes anything easier between you and your clients.

 The premise of Google Docs is that you have one shared document that lives on the internet.
 You can both log in and make changes to it, as well as make comments, reply to comments, and resolve comments.